-How to paint your shed – preparation, picking the right paint, what brush to use and some colour suggestions
+How to paint a shed – preparation, picking the right paint, what brush to use and some colour suggestions

-Before we get to this, you might want to bookmark these other how-to paint posts.
+Before we get to how to paint a shed the right way, you might want to bookmark these other how-to paint posts.
 We do a lot of specialty items and have some great paint tips.

 - How to use a paint sprayer to customize outdoor shutters